Starcounter/Docs/guides/puppet-web-apps/html-view-guidelines/README.md

 ```

 The content are the elements that either contain information for the user, such as `<h1>`, `<span>`, and `<a>`, or elements that create some kind of interaction between the user and the application, such as `<button>` and `<input>`.

+Keep in mind that the only elements that have to be in the `<template is="dom-bind">` are the ones that use Polymer bindings, as denoted with double curly-bracket syntax: `{{model.SomeProperty}}`.

 The content of the HTML view is distributed to the presentation using a Shadow DOM concept called slots, as explained in guideline 4.